top of page

 Current approved species or varieties: Marona Crab, Japanese Maple, Dogwood, Honey Locust, Apple Service Berry, Royal Star Magnolia, Star Magnolia Stellata, Korean Lilac (reblooming), Sargentina Crab Apple, Eastern (American) Red Bud, and North Star Dwarf White Spruce (dwarf).

-Trees or other plantings by previous owners or current owners, within 16 feet from the Unit, are the responsibility of the current owner to maintain and trim as well as remove if any tree is unhealthy or root systems begin to damage foundations, sidewalks, and streets.
+Trees or other plantings by previous Unit owners or current unit owners, within 16 feet from the Unit foundation, any enclosed sunporch, and any covered porch or patio are the responsibility of the current Unit owner to maintain and trim, as well as remove, if any tree is unhealthy or root systems begin to damage foundations, sidewalks, or streets.
+If a tree needs to be removed, the Unit owner is responsible for tree removal, removal of the stump and all protruding roots at their own cost.

-Owners are responsible to assure sidewalks and driveways have no hazards such as unevenness or excessive snow/ice buildup.
-Owners are responsible to make timely repairs to sidewalks, porches, and driveways to remove any tripping or other hazards that may contribute to anyone’s injury.
+Unit owners are responsible to assure sidewalks and driveways have no hazards such as unevenness or excessive snow/ice buildup.
+Unit owners are responsible to make timely repairs to sidewalks, porches, and driveways to remove any tripping or other hazards that may contribute to anyone’s injury.

-A flag pole to display the American flag may be installed, with prior Board approval, and display and maintenance of the flag must adhere to the U.S. Flag Code, and etiquette.
+A flagpole to display the American flag may be installed, with prior Board approval, and display and maintenance of the flag must adhere to the U.S. Flag Code, and etiquette.
+The flag must be replaced when it becomes frayed, faded, or damaged in any way.

 Any display of the American flag must include lighting the flag from dusk to dawn if displayed after daylight hours.

-Replacement of lamp posts and attached original light fixtures is prohibited.
-The Unit owner is responsible to replace the light fixture lamp/bulb in a timely manner (within 10 days of notice from Area Manager, or when Owner notices, whichever is sooner).
-If lamp post or light fixture is damaged by lawn service or snow removal contractor(s), the Area Manager must be notified and replacement will be coordinated with the contractor(s).
+Replacement of lamp posts and attached original light fixtures is prohibited, unless of the same style as the original post and fixture.
+The board has approved a substitute model if the entire fixture needs to be replaced.
+It can be found on Amazon under KastLite Polycarbonate Outside Post Light Lantern with Black Finish, 13” x 18”, fits 3” Pole Top.
+The Unit owner is responsible to replace the light fixture lamp/bulb in a timely manner (within 10 days of the fixture being broken and/or of light bulb no longer functioning correctly).
+If lamp post or light fixture is damaged by lawn service or snow removal contractor(s), the Unit owner must notify their Area Manager and replacement will be coordinated with the contractor(s).

 LIMITED COMMON AREAS (3 feet area around foundation of the Unit)

-Replacement of shrubs – It is the Owner’s responsibility to replace shrubs in the front of the Unit when they die, they are unsightly, or the Owner would like to replace them.
-Shrubs can be replaced with similar shrubs or replacements can be of the taxus or boxwood variety.
-Shrubs are to be no higher than the window ledges and no higher than 3 feet for areas next to the window ledges.
-A minimum of 5 shrubs are to be planted across the front of each Unit.
+Replacement of shrubs – It is the Unit owner’s responsibility to replace shrubs in the front of the Unit when they die, they are unsightly, or the Unit owner would like to replace them.
+Shrubs can only be replaced with similar shrubs or replacements can be of the taxus, Thuja occidentalis “Bobozam” Bowling Ball Arborvitae, or boxwood variety.
+Shrubs are prohibited to be higher than the window ledges and never higher than 3 feet for areas next to the window ledges.
+A minimum of 5 shrubs must be planted across the front of each Unit.

 VISIBLE AREAS ON AND AROUND EACH UNIT

-Unit owners may install window shutters of white or black.
+Unit owners may install window shutters of white, black, or dark brown.

 Patio enclosures may be tan/beige, dark brown, or white.
 Patio enclosures that have faded paint or non-uniform color for the entire enclosure must be repainted.
 Patio enclosures must be no more than 9’ x 16’ to conform to the original patio measurements.